 - 1. Each player has to use the following basic equipment: - a.
-Shirt, shorts and socks. - b.
+Shirt, shorts and socks that must be in the colours of the nation or the club they represent and must cover, fully, the protective shin pads.
+In the situation of cutted socks are used, it must be clear that the shin pads must not be visible in any of its parts.
+If a player has another sock under the main sock, that sock cannot be visible at any part of the leg. - b.
 Two (2) boots with skates. - c.
 A stick. - 2.
 Goalkeepers are required to wear their specific protective equipment. - 3.
 Optionally, both players and goalkeepers can use various protections. - 4.
 The shirts, shorts and socks used by the players of each team must be made in the colours of the nation or the club they represent, except in the specific case of goalkeepers, who will wear a shirt of a different colour to that of the players, not being able to confuse the clothing of the players and rival goalkeeper. - a.
-All players' shirts, including those of goalkeepers, will be identified by different numbers between one (1) and ninety-nine (99). - 1) The numbers must be on the back of the shirts, at a height of at least thirty (30) centimetres, in a single colour and in contrast to the colour of the shirts. - 2) Optionally the numbers of the players can also be placed on the front of the shirts and shorts.
+All players' shirts, including those of goalkeepers, will be identified by different numbers between one (1) and ninety-nine (99). - 1) The numbers must be on the back of the shirts, at a height of at least thirty (30) centimetres, in a single colour and in contrast to the colour of the shirts. - 2) Optionally the numbers of the players can also be placed on the front of the shirts and shorts. - b.

-- b.
 Regardless of the number used by each goalkeeper, they have to be specifically identified as such in the match report. - c.
 When the two teams, or the goalkeepers, appear on the rink with the same or similar colours, the referees must follow the following procedures: - 1) Find an agreement between the teams to solve the problem. - 2) If agreement between the teams cannot be made, the home team changes its equipment, including, if necessary, the shirt of its goalkeepers. - d.
-The captain of each team has to wear identification in the form of an armband, in a different colour from their shirt. - 1) In the event that the captain of the team is replaced, they will not have to pass the armband to a teammate, they will only indicate to the referees who will temporarily act as captain on the rink. - 2) In the event that the captain of the team is expelled or injured and cannot continue in the game, the armband will be passed to the vice-captain registered in the official match report. - 5.
-Players will wear boots with four-wheel (4) skates placed two by two-on-two transverse axles.
-Inline skates are not allowed in roller hockey. - a.
+The captain of each team has to wear identification in the form of an armband, in a different colour from their shirt. - 1) In the event that the captain of the team is replaced, they will not have to pass the armband to a teammate, they will only indicate to the referees who will temporarily act as captain on the rink. - 2) In the event that the captain of the team is expelled or injured and cannot continue in the game, the armband will be passed to the vice-captain registered in the official match report.

+- 5. Players will wear boots with four (4) wheel skates, placed two by two on two transversal axes, being allowed the usage of inline skates, provided that the skates have full conditions of safety, covering the totality of the foot. - a.
 It is not allowed to place any type of metal protection on the boots, even if it is covered by another type of material. - b.
-The wheels of the skates cannot have a diameter less than three (3) centimetres, and there can't be any type of protection between the front wheels and the rear wheels. - c.
+The wheels of the skates cannot have a diameter less than three (3) centimetres and there can't be any type of protection. - c.
 As long as they do not represent a danger to other players, the use of brakes placed on the tip of skates or boots, with a diameter never exceeding five (5) centimetres, is allowed. - d.
 Goalkeepers can use skates with smaller wheels, giving a better stability.

-RINK PLAYER SKATE
+RINK PLAYER SKATE GOALKEEPER SKATE

-GOALKEEPER SKATE